-Help support our efforts to honor those who served and suffered as a POW.
+Help support our efforts to honor those who suffered as a POW.

 2nd Lt.
 George Graham - Co-pilot Kaminitsa crew - I got out of my seat took one step forward and was on the ground.
 I helped Kamy untangle himself and then went to see about the men.
 German civilians had us surrounded by this time.
 A couple of them had rifles and so we deemed it advisable to follow their orders.
 Heater's leg was cut pretty badly by the top turret and something ripped my clothes and cut my leg, but the scratch wasn't bad.
 The civilians headed us into a small truck and under the supervision of a Luftwaffe non com, we were taken to a flak emplacement, where we stayed for about seven hours.